Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 However, deciding to become a double major is a big decision, as going after two majors could mean double the work.

-Before heading down this path, here are few things students need to consider about becoming a double major and if it can really work for them.
+Before heading down this path, here are a few things to consider about becoming a double major, including the pros and cons and who might benefit most from having two majors.

 What Is a Double Major?